sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✔: Find a strategic safe spot / avoid attention.
 Regain 1 exhausted card of your choice
     ----
     ✔✔: Find a strategic safe spot / avoid attention.
-Regain 2 exhausted cards of your choice [gray progress]
+Regain 2 exhausted cards of your choice

 **Details**: Spend an uninterrupted moment to catch your breath.
 Answer:
- * When using Int: What strategic safe spot did you find?
+ * Using Int: What strategic safe spot did you find?
- * When using Dex: How did you avoid or temporarily escape attention?
+ * Using Dex: How did you avoid or temporarily escape attention?

 Place a token on this card.
 After your next move, remove it and regain 1 random exhausted card.